 There are 13 trails, most of them short ones (1.5-2 h) and one longer and more demanding hike the “Ano Meria – Livadaki – Agali – Chora” trail.
 On this trail, you should not miss visiting the wonderful Aspropountas Lighthouse and if it is summer, swimming in the secluded and astonishing wild-beauty beach of Livadaki.

-Best Taverns and Bars in Folegandros
+11. Discover the Best Taverns and Bars on Folegandros Island

 Irini, the owner of Irini’s tavern